 Expected Graduation Date Form

-Provide a scanned or electronic copy (no images or pictures, must be a pdf) of your transcript showing all courses, units, and grades from all post-secondary institutions.
+If you choose to upload an electronic copy, it must be a PDF document with all pages combined into one document.
+Your transcript must show all courses, units, and grades from all post-secondary institutions.
 Unofficial transcripts are acceptable provided they are up to date.

 CSULB students can access unofficial transcripts in their MyCSULB account or visit the Student Academic Records page.
 Former CSULB students, go here.
-You may need to disable pop-blocker on your browser to access your records.
+You may need to disable the pop-up blocker on your browser to access your records.

 We have created a guide for accessing your CSULB GPA, as well.

-To help us determine the appropriate entry point into the programs, you will be asked to provide a list of courses you will have left to complete after entering the program.
-This can be a word doc with a list of courses per semester that you plan on taking.
-Keep in mind, you must have at least 12 units/semester.
+To help us determine your appropriate entry point into the programs, you will be asked to upload a list of courses you will have left to complete after entering the program.
+This can be a PDF or Word document with a list of courses per semester that you plan on taking.
+Keep in mind, you must be a full-time student (have at least 12 units/semester) to be part of these programs.

 For BUILD, additional research curriculum courses are required.
 Please review the Research Curriculum web page for course listings.
 BUILD students are required to take one Research Curriculum course per year and many of these courses satisfy the GE/Capstone requirement.
 You can include these in your Degree Plan.